boilthesea/forllm/assets/multimodal.md

         2. Save the resulting audio file to the `media/music/` directory.
         3. Create an entry in the central `generated_media` table, including the `llm_request_id`, `source_app` ('music'), `media_type` ('audio'), `file_path`, and `project_id` (if applicable).

+### 6.5  **Update Documentation Plan:**
+    *   Add subphase 8.6 to Phase 8, outlining the `blueprint.md` sections that will need to be updated to describe the new Music miniapp's architecture, database schema, and UI/UX flow.

-## Phase 7: Visual Miniapp Integration
+## Phase 7: Visual Miniapp Integration [TODO]

 **Goal:** Implement a self-contained "Visual" miniapp for image and video generation, mirroring the hybrid simple/project-based structure.